open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 There are several purposes and scopes for secrets.
 Outlined below are the main types.

 ### Organization-wide secrets
-Organization-wide secrets are created by organization administrators and can be used by any service in the organization.
-They can be added for all nodes as shown below, or for a specific node.
+Organization administrators create organization-wide secrets.
+Any service in an organization can use them.
+You can add organization-wide secrets for all nodes or for a specific node.

 ```bash
 hzn secretsmanager secret add --secretKey <key> --secretDetail <value> <secret-name>